 If you’re looking for a place to start with in pageantry you should definitely check out National American Miss.
 Whether you’ve competed in a few pageants before, or are new to the pageant world, National American Miss is a great way to gain confidence and experience in the pageant industry.

-The National American Miss pageant has six age divisions for girls between the ages of 4 and 20 years of age.
-The Princess division is for 4-6 year olds, Junior Pre-Teen for 7-9 year olds, Pre-Teen for 10-12 year olds, Junior Teen for 13-15 year olds, Teen for 16-18 year olds, and also appointed representative positions for19-20 years in the Miss Division.
+The National American Miss pageant has six age divisions for girls between the ages of 4 and 24 years of age.
+The Princess division is for 4-6 year olds, Junior Pre-Teen for 7-9 year olds, Pre-Teen for 10-12 year olds, Junior Teen for 13-15 year olds, Teen for 16-18 year olds, and also appointed representative positions for 19-24 years in the Miss Division.

 The final 10% of each contestants score comes from the Pageant Weekend Community Involvement Project.
-For this part of the competition, each contestant is rewarded for donating either a children’s book or stuffed animal the weekend of the pageant.
-As a team, National American Miss contestants then personally present them during the final show to library representatives, literacy programs, firefighters, and law enforcement officers to help them in their field work involving children.
+For this part of the competition, each contestant is rewarded for donating either a children’s book or school supply the weekend of the pageant.
+The donated items are presented to library representatives, literacy programs, schools with limited resources, and children's shelters to help them in their field work involving children.
 This part of the competition teaches the contestants about the importance of community involvement and how much of an impact philanthropy can have on the lives of others.

-National American Miss also have a few optional contests for contestants to compete in.
-These include talent, photogenic, casual wear modeling, spokesmodel, and actress competitions.
-These contests all have a cash prize for the winner in each division.
+National American Miss also has an array optional contests for contestants to compete in.
+These include talent, photogenic, casual wear modeling, spokesmodel, Top Model Search, and actress competitions.
 Other competitions include Most Promising Model, Miss Personality, Miss Spirit, Academic Achievement, Volunteer Service, Art, Best “Thank You Note” To Sponsor, Most Ticket Sales, and Best Resume.